kojenov/holy12.org/pages/announcement.md

 ---
-announcement: false
+announcement: true
 ---

-## No services the week of February 17
+## Coronavirus update

-Due to Fr.
-Michael's sickness, services this week are canceled.
-See you on Sunday February 23rd!
+In light of the COVID-19 pandemic, all social events and services except for the Divine Liturgies (including the Vespers the evening before) are canceled until further notice.

-See the [calendar](/calendar/) for the current schedule
+Please see the [calendar](/calendar/) for the current schedule.